top of page

 13. What can Ayurveda heal?

+Ayurveda can heal the body from any imbalanced state.
+All imbalanced states will eventually lead to disease.
 Ayurvedic medicine does best with digestive disorders, mental health, chronic diseases and auto immune diseases as Ayurveda treats the cause of any disease.

-Ayurveda does not only focus on the physical body but very much incorporates the more subtle levels like emotional, mental and energy levels and is phenomenal in natural immunity, detoxing, healthy weight loss, skin diseases, respiratory disorders, Neurological diseases.
+Ayurveda does not only focus on the physical body but very much incorporates the more subtle levels like emotional, mental and energy levels and is phenomenal in natural immunity, detoxing, healthy weight loss, skin diseases, respiratory disorders, and Neurological diseases.

 14. How do Ayurvedic Treatments look like?